John James Maximilian Oertel

 John James Maximilian Oertel (born at Ansbach, Bavaria, 27 April 1811; died at Jamaica, New York, 21 August 1882) was a German-American journalist.

 Life

-Oertel was in Ansbach as Lutheran; he was sent to the Lutheran University of Erlangen, where he studied theology and five years later was ordained a minister.
-After his ordination he accepted a call to care for his countrymen in the United States, and arrived in New York in October, 1837.
-The unorthodox opinions of the New York Lutherans displeased him, and he left for Missouri early in 1839.
-Things were no better there, so he returned to New York.
-Denominational dissensions weakened his faith, and in 1840 he became a Roman Catholic.
-An account of his conversion in pamphlet form published 25 March 1840, had quite a vogue in the controversial literature of the day.
+Born in Ansbach and raised as a Lutheran, Oertel studied theology at the Lutheran University of Erlangen, and five years later was ordained a minister.
+After his ordination, he accepted an invitation from the Evangelical Missionary Society of Barmen to preach irenic theology in the United States, and arrived in New York in October, 1837.

+Frustrated by the theology of the New York Lutherans, Oertel left for Missouri in 1839, where he sought out Martin Stephan, a prominent Lutheran bishop.
+However, Oertel found himself no happier with the state of Lutheranism in Missouri, and shortly thereafter returned to New York.

+In 1840, under the spiritual guidance of William Quarter, Oertel became a Roman Catholic.
+An account of his conversion in pamphlet form, published 25 March 1840 under the title "Reasons of John James Maximilian Oertel, late a Lutheran minister, for becoming a Catholic", had quite a vogue in the controversial literature of the day.